These 10 stories of women in the bible will encourage and inspire you to see the pivotal role your own life plays in the God’s story!

 Let’s learn from women in the Bible and see what we can adopt from their experiences.

-10 Women in the Bible Who Made A Positive Impact
+10 Stories of Women in the Bible Who Made A Positive Impact

 The following biblical women can teach us a lot about faithfulness, courage, leadership, and wisdom.
-Their stories are as unique as the women of today, and the lessons we can learn from them just as impactful!
+The stories of these strong women are as unique as the women of today, and the lessons we can learn from them just as impactful!
+These stories come from both the old testament and new testament of the bible.
+These stories aren’t mere historical fiction, instead these are powerful stories of real women of unwavering faith who despite difficult situations, played a key role in God’s plan!
+Let’s look at the stories of these great women of the bible.

 1 – Jochebed

-She is the wife of Amram, a Levite, and the mother of Aaron, Miriam, and Moses (Exodus 6:20).
+She is the wife of Amram, a Levite, and the mother of Moses, Aaron, and Miriam.
+(Exodus 6:20).

 As a mother, she had to sacrifice and entrust her youngest son’s life in God’s hand.
 She gave birth to him during the Israelite’s dark days, at a time when the Pharaoh issued a decree to kill all Hebrew baby boys in the land by throwing them into the Nile River.
 For three months, she courageously hid and nursed her baby.
-But he was growing fast and cannot be hidden soon.
+But he was growing fast and soon couldn’t be hidden.

 In her story, we see how God works when we entrust to Him our all.
 We know what had become of Moses, the baby that Jochebed tried to protect.